 2. Pixabay

-Pixabay is popular destination to find royalty free CC-0 licensed images.
-The website offers a large collection of images sorted into categories and tags.
+Pixabay is a popular destination to find royalty-free, CC-0 licensed images.
+The website offers a large collection of stock images sorted into categories and tags.

 3. Unsplash

-Unsplash has has a good enough search feature, that can be used to find images matching certain themes like nature, office, work, etc.
+It has a great search feature that allows you to find images matching certain themes like nature, office, work, and more.

-The website also offers a Google Chrome extension which shows a random image in the background when you open a new tab.
+Plus, Unsplash also offers a Google Chrome extension, which shows a random image in the background when you open a new tab.
 You can then download that image on your computer.

 5. Public Domain Pictures

-Public Domain Pictures has a large collection of royalty free images and photographs.
-You can find images by using the search feature, or browse through categories.
+Public Domain Pictures is an amazing platform that has a large collection of royalty-free images and photographs.

 6. New Old Stock

-This beautifully curated website features vintage photographs that are now in public domain.
-The photographs are uniquely interesting as they give you a look into the past.
+New Old Stock is a great website that has a collection of beautifully curated vintage photographs that are now in the public domain.
+These images are interesting as they give you a look into the past.

 7. Pickup Image